 S.Africa sees surprise sharp downturn

-South Africa's economy contracted by 1.2 percent at the start of the year in a surprisingly sharp downturn for Africa's most industrialised nation, official statistics showed Wednesday.
+South Africa's economy contracted by 1.2 percent at the start of the year in a surprise sharp downturn for Africa's most industrialised nation, official statistics showed Wednesday.

 “GDP growth rate was -1.2 percent in the first quarter of 2016,” Statistics South Africa said in a statement.